 What Makes a Great Keyword?

-A great PPC campaign and SEO keyword is actually a phrase composed of 3-6 words.
+A great PPC campaign and SEO keyword is actually a phrase or search query composed of 3-6 words.
 If you just use a single word, the competition would typically be so high that you wouldn’t be able to get a decent ROI.

 In the digital marketing world, we call these phrases long-tail keywords.
 But they’ve become the norm, replacing single words for many years now.

-A great keyword gets decent traffic without being too competitive.
+A great keyword gets decent search volume without being too competitive.

 A great PPC campaign keyword isn’t just any phrase that has to do with your business.
 It has regard for what your goals are and where the customers who will see your ad are in the buyer’s journey.

 Let’s look at 8 categories that you can put keywords into as you align keywords the buyer’s journey and our goals.

 These are very broad keywords.
 They are helpful especially in the brand awareness phase.
 They may be just what you need if you’re a new kind of company.

 Do you have a new product line that people aren’t specifically searching for?
 Or are you trying to reach newbies who may not know what they’re looking for?

 These broad match keywords should be used and monitored very carefully to avoid sabotaging your campaign.
 If they aren’t performing well, it’s time to get rid of them.